 A clinical guidelines workgroup consisting of physicians from multiple specialties as well as a patient advocate created Guidelines for Attending Physicians when Recommending the Medical Use of Marijuana (available below).

 The Oregon Legislature directed the workgroup to develop these guidelines for attending physicians to follow when recommending the medical use of marijuana for the purpose of mitigating the symptoms or effects of a debilitating medical condition.
 The guidelines address the concurrent use of marijuana and opioids1 and treatment of pediatric patients and patients who lack decision-making capacity.
 Physicians are also encouraged to complete continuing medical education related to medical marijuana before recommending its use.

 The workgroup's report neither encourages nor discourages a physician to recommend the medical use of marijuana.
 Its purpose is to provide guidance to physicians on evaluating and developing a treatment plan and follow-up for a patient diagnosed with one of the qualifying medical conditions for the medical use of marijuana.

 1 See the pain management webpage for the Oregon Opioid Prescribing Guidelines.

 The Oregon Medical Marijuana Program is administered by the Oregon Health Authority.
-The relevant Oregon Revised Statutes are 475.300 through 475.346 and the Oregon Administrative Rules are 333-0008-0000 through 333-008-0120.
+The relevant laws are available in Oregon Revised Statutes 475B.400 through 475B.525 and Oregon Administrative Rules 333-008-0000 through 333-008-0120.
 The Oregon Health Authority’s website on the Oregon Medical Marijuana Program provides additional program information and contact information.

 The Oregon Medical Board does not oversee or otherwise regulate the Oregon Medical Marijuana Program.